jsoverson/wc-interface-issue/README.md

 # wasmcloud interface issue

-wapc-generated rust doesn't produce usable compatible interfaces across actors and providers (as they are defined now).
+wapc-generated rust doesn't produce usable interfaces across actors and providers (as they are defined now).

 This is a problem that could be fixed in wapc-codegen, actor-interfaces, or capability providers.
-It feels like wapc-codegen is generating un-intuitive interface signatures.

 E.g. with blobstore: